-Table C-2 (Cont.)
+Table C-3 (Cont.)
 Change Router Configuration Parameters

-Parameter Туре Default Description sourceEventQueue Structure: Connection information to the server string OracleAS CDC adapter. workspace string adapter string ∎ eventWait int 30 maxEventsAsBlocks int 250 reconnectWait int 15 fixedNat boolean false stagingDirectory string Specifies the directory where the staging area change files are be stored.
-This directory also stores off-loaded transactions, timed-out transactions, and error files. transactionTimeout int (in seconds) 3600 Specifies how long can a transaction be active without getting new events.
+transactionTimeout int (in seconds) 3600 Specifies how long can a transaction be active without getting new events.
 This parameter should be set according to the corresponding setting of the captured database.
-In particular, this setting must not be lower than the database's transaction time-out setting as this may lead to the loss of transactions useType enum sqlBbas ed Cdc This parameter must be set to this value. routers A list of users who can connect to the change event router and get change events from it for processing.
+In particular, this setting must not be lower than the database's transaction time-out setting as this may lead to the loss of transactions. useType enum sqlBbas ed Cdc This parameter must be set to this value. routers A list of users who can connect to the change event router and get change events from it for processing.
 If no routers are specified, any valid Oracle Connect user for the workspace may get change events from the adapter.
 To add the list of users in Oracle Studio, expand the router property then right-click users.
 A new entry called Item(#) is added to the Property column.
 In the Value column, enter the User Name for this router. senders A list of users who can connect to the change event router and send change events to it for processing.
-I no routers are specified, any valid Oracle Connect user for the workspace may get change events from the adapter.
+If no routers are specified, any valid Oracle Connect user for the workspace may get change events from the adapter.
 To add the list of users in Oracle Studio, expand the sender property then right-click users.
 A new entry called Item(#) is added to the Property column.
-In the Value column, enter the User Name for this router.
+In the Value column, enter the User Name for this router. subscribeAgentLog Boolean False When set to true, the change router writes the contents of the OracleAS CDC Adapter 's log in to its own log.
+Do not set this property to true if the logLevel property is set to debug because the large amount of information that is sent in this mode causes performance delays. nodeID string ID for a node when using multi-router mode.
+Each node represents a router.